Custom Home Design Guide: Colorado Springs, Monument, & Black Forest

 Loads of natural light

-To get this right you need to go a little overboard on the number and size of windows in your home.
-This includes bedrooms and bathrooms as well as main living spaces and the kitchen.
-In my opinion, you almost can’t overdo this.
-It is not uncommon for us to have an 8’x5’ window in a kid’s bedroom and two or three large windows in a primary bedroom.
-Yes, you also need furniture, so you need to carefully plan sill heights but the feeling you get from the airiness is absolutely worth it!
+To truly get this right, it’s worth going all-in on the number and size of windows in your home.
+This applies to every space—bedrooms, bathrooms, main living areas, and the kitchen.
+In our experience, you can almost never have too much natural light.
+It’s not uncommon for us to include an 8'x5' window in a child’s bedroom or multiple large windows in a primary bedroom.
+While it’s important to plan sill heights carefully to accommodate furniture, the sense of openness and airiness you’ll gain is absolutely worth the effort!

 Happy colors

-I am a color nerd!
-I vacillate over the slightest nuances in different tones and light reflective values… because the smallest differences matter for the feeling you get from being in a room with a drab color and a very similar “happy color”.
-Color Psychology is currently a hot topic in the interior design world and the conversations typically delve into how different color families invoke certain emotions but often don’t get into the minutia of how tiny hue adjustments can take a color from gloomy to vibrant.
-This minor change can mean the difference of feeling tired or grim in your home to feeling energized and peaceful, so getting this right is super important!
+I’m a color NERD!
+I obsess over the tiniest nuances in tones and light reflective values because even the smallest differences can dramatically impact how a room feels.
+A subtle shift can transform a drab color into a vibrant, “happy” one.
+While color psychology is a hot topic in interior design—exploring how different color families evoke emotions—what often gets overlooked is how minor hue adjustments can shift a space from gloomy to uplifting.
+These seemingly small changes can mean the difference between feeling drained or grim versus energized and at peace in your home, making it crucial to get this just right!
 Thankfully companies like Benjamin Moore and Sherwin Williams have curated color collections based on moods that can aid you in your color decisions.

 Sherwin Williams color swatches.